pdl/jtl/spec/draft.md

 Evaluates `select`, which shoud be a list of arrays or node arrays.
 Returns a list of arrays such that the first array contains the first element of each of the input arrays, the second array contains the second element, etc. If one array is exhausted, its values are recycled from the beginning until the end of the longest array.
 If any arrays are empty, they will not be used at all.

-If select contains no non-empty arrays/node arrays, an empty nodelist is returned.
+If select contains no non-empty arrays/node arrays, an empty node list is returned.

 ### unique